Behaviour Management Policy

 We do not consider this to be a punishment.
 This is an opportunity for everyone to take a breather.

-Children are given a quiet spot and offered a glitter shaker bottle to help them calm down.
+Children are given a quiet spot and offered a glitter shaker bottle, sensory books and soft toys to help them calm down.
 This is often all thats needed to help them manage emotions and begin to think more clearly.
 Then we can talk things through and find solutions, where needed.

 We endorse positive discipline as a more effective way of setting limits.